rupadevik/KeepNote-Step6-Boilerplate/README.md

 ### Assignment Step Description

-In this case study Keep Note Step 6, we will implement JWT (JSON Web Token) on top of Keep Note Step 5 Assignment.
+In this case study Keep Note Step 6, we will implement JWT (JSON Web Token) authentication on top of Keep Note Step 5 Assignment.
 JSON Web Token (JWT) is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
 This information can be verified and trusted because it is digitally signed.